Creating a SQL File

 4. (Optional) Click Advanced to link to a file in the file system and to create, edit, or remove defined path variables.

-You cannot use the complete Content Assist feature if you select this option.
+You cannot use the complete content assist feature if this check box is selected.

 9. Click Finish.